KDE/documentation-docs-kdenlive-org/user_interface/monitors/clip_monitor_rightclick.rst

 Extract Zone
 ------------

-This brings up the **Cut Clip** dialog which appears to be setup to extract the zone into a new file and add it to the project tree.
+This brings up the **Cut Clip** dialog which appears to be setup to extract the zone into a new file and add it to the project bin.

 .. image:: /images/Kdenlive_Extract_zone.png